 Belize’s Qualified Retired Persons (QRP) residency program isn’t, strictly speaking, for retirees only.
-The only requirements to qualify for Belize’s QRP program are that you or your spouse be 45 years of age or older, that you consider yourself to be retired, and that you show that you have a minimum monthly income to support yourself in Belize.
+The only requirements to qualify for Belize’s QRP program are that you or your spouse be 45 years of age or older, that you consider yourself to be retired, and that you show that you have a minimum monthly income of at least US$2,000 per month to support yourself in Belize.

-Household goods: There is no restriction on the value of the household goods you can bring into Belize, however it must seem feasible that the size of your home reflects the amount of household goods you wish to bring.
+There is no restriction on the value of the household goods you can bring into Belize, however, it must seem feasible that the size of your home reflects the amount of household goods you wish to bring.

 In practical terms, the “consider yourself to be retired” requirement means that, as a QRP, you can’t apply for a work visa.
-This is not to say that you couldn’t do international, Internet, or even local Belize business as an entrepreneur.
+This is not to say that you couldn’t do international, online, or even local Belize business as an entrepreneur.
 You just can’t take on traditional “employee” work.

 Residency in Belize can lead to a second passport and dual citizenship in this country.